lambdamikel/LambdaSpeak3/README.md

 #### Serial Mode (UART Mode)

-In the serial mode, every byte that is sent to `&FBEE` is output directly to the UART (TX), and it constantly receives via RX (interupt-based).
+In the serial mode, every byte that is sent to `&FBEE` is output directly to the UART (TX), if the serial interface is in direct mode, and otherwise the received bytes are buffered and the buffer is flushed with a command.
+Bytes can be received (interupt-based) via RX, and they get buffered.
+Since the send / receive buffer is shared, bytes should only be received after the buffer has been flushed in buffered mode, or the non-buffered (direct) mode should be used (in this case, the buffer is not being used for sending bytes, and can excusively used for receiving bytes).
+The send/receive buffer has a size of 256 + 268 bytes, and it will automatically overflow.

-Control bytes start with 255 / &FF; hence, in order to send the byte 255 as content to the UART, it needs to be `escaped` by sending 255 and then 255 again.
+To control the UART interface, sequences of control bytes are used, and a control sequence starts with 255 / &FF.
+255 can be be `escaped` by sending 255 and then 255 again (so, to transmit 255 as content byte, send 255 twice).

 The following table lists the command bytes in Serial Mode:

 -------------------------------------------------------------------------------------------------------